remotion-dev/brand/README.md

 ## Development

-The Remotion logo was built in Remotion
+The Remotion logo was built in Remotion, of course!

 ```bash
 npm install